spadefoot/kohana-orm-leap/install/index.md

 #### Step #5: Start Writing ORM Models

-However, before you can start using LEAP's ORM you will need to <a href="http://orm.spadefootcode.com/tutorials/defining-a-model/">create models</a> for each one of your database tables.
+However, before you can start using LEAP's ORM you will need to [create models]({{site.baseurl}}/tutorials/defining-a-model) for each one of your database tables.
 These models will then allow you to take full advantage of all of LEAP's functionality.